CZ-NIC/knot-resolver/doc/quickstart-config.rst

     Beware that this method has not been scientifically tested and there might be types of attacks which will allow remote resolvers to infer more information about the client.
-    Again: If possible encypt **all** your traffic and not just DNS queries!
+    Again: If possible encrypt **all** your traffic and not just DNS queries!

 .. code-block:: lua